scipilot/syras.org/readme.md

 There are two ways to use SYRAS, depending on your budget and technical skills.

 1. Supported (cloud hosted): you can purchase access to an online application for individual or teams at syras.org.
-Contact `syras-info @ scipilot .org` with your requirements to discuss options.
+<a href="/contact.html">Click here contact us<a/> with your requirements to discuss options.
 2. DIY (self hosted): SYRAS is open source and therefore freely available for you to install and manage your own instance of the application.

 Details